simsamelie/simsamelie.github.io/_posts/2025-07-15-celeb_classifier.md

----
-description: "Creating my first ever machine learning model, a celebrity lookalike classifier.
-This project lead me on many different paths, through grappling with a Linux environment to depolying my own web-page."
----

 # Image Classification
-> "Creating my first ever machine learning model, a celebrity lookalike classifier.
-This project lead me on many different paths, through grappling with a Linux environment to depolying my own web-page."
+> Creating my first ever machine learning model, a celebrity lookalike classifier.
+This project lead me on many different paths, through grappling with a Linux environment to depolying my own web-page.

 ## An Introduction to Deep Learning